erenerdilli/erenerdilli/README.md

 - 👋 Hi, I’m a software developer
 - 👀 I’m interested in web, mobile and game development
-- 🌱 I’m currently learning unity and js
+- 🌱 Currently learning: AWS, neo4j, Elastic
-- 💞️ I’m collaborating on mobile projects
+- 💞️ Collaborating on mobile, web and games

 <!---
 erenerdilli/erenerdilli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.